So, free software did get your attention!

 |Blender 3D animation application

 For me, using Blender is clearly a solution for a problem that I haven't discovered yet.
-While I know we'll use it in Our Legacy Matters at some point, I'm just not sure where.
+While I know we'll use it at some point, I'm just not sure where.
 But in the meantime, I'll keep experimenting and be ready when we do :-).

 |DVDStyler DVD and menu authoring application